 Hilbert, David (1862–1943)

 David Hilbert was a German mathematician and one of the colossi of his subject in the twentieth century.
-His most important discovery was of what is now called Hilbert space.
+His most important discovery was of what is now called Hilbert space (see below).
 He was also a master of mathematical organization.
 During the early phase of his career, Hilbert reorganized number theory, crystallizing his conclusions in the classic book Der Zahlbericht (The Theory of Algebraic Number Fields, 1897).
 He then moved into geometry and performed a similar service by setting forth the first rigorous set of geometrical axioms in his Grundlagen der Geometrie (Foundations of Geometry, 1899).
 He invented a simple space-filling curve now known as the Hilbert curve and also proved Waring's conjecture.

 At the Paris International Congress of 1900, Hilbert proposed 23 outstanding problems in mathematics to whose solutions he believed twentieth-century mathematicians should devote themselves.
 These problems have come to be known as Hilbert's problems, and a number still remain unsolved today.
 Hilbert's mathematical philosophy is partly revealed by a couple remarks, one of which he made after learning that a student in his class had dropped the subject in order to become a poet.
 "Good," he said.
 "He did not have enough imagination to become a mathematician."
 Whether he really believed the second is open to question: "Mathematics is a game played according to certain simple rules with meaningless marks on paper."